Academic expectations

 Students cannot submit extra work, re-write tests or re-submit assignments to improve their grade.
 If they are unable to complete the work for a course, they may drop the course before the course-drop deadline early in the semester.
 Those who are considering dropping a course must meet with an Academic Advisor to discuss their concerns and how to best proceed.
 Information regarding the course-drop deadline is posted in the Omnivox portal at the beginning of each semester.

 Regular and punctual attendance in class is expected.
 Students who will miss class for religious reasons must inform their teacher at the beginning of the semester.
 Students who are absent for medical reasons must provide advance notice when possible and may be required to submit medical documentation.
-In case of a missed evaluation, medical documentation is required.
-Students who absent for three or more consecutive days should send a message in Omnivox (MIO) to Maria Elena Abraham in the Office of the Associate Dean, Student Success.
+Students who are absent for three or more consecutive days should send a message in Omnivox (MIO) to Rosella Ambrosi in the Office of the Associate Dean, Student Success.

 Failed courses appear on a transcript permanently.
 If students re-take and pass a course, the passing grade appears as a separate entry.
 Students who have failed or are at risk of failing a course should consult an Academic Advisor to create a plan for progressing through the rest of their program of studies.